 If you’re looking for a new mattress to accommodate your growing baby belly, buying a crib mattress for your little one, or just giving your bedroom a facelift, choose mattresses that are Greenguard Certified.

 Keep in mind that there are two levels of this helpful certification: the Greenguard Certification and Greenguard Gold Certification.

-As you can probably guess, the Gold Certification is the higher standard, requiring lower total VOC emissions.
+As you can probably guess, the Gold Certification is the higher standard, requiring products to exceed the most rigorous third-party emissions standards.
 Purchase these products with confidence!

 When it comes to approved baby mattresses, look no further than Newton’s Crib Mattress.
 Our mattress is independently tested and certified for low chemical emissions to Greenguard's Gold Standard.